cossacklabs/product-docs/acra/configuring-maintaining/controls-configuration-on-acratranslator/_index.md

 * [Key management](/acra/security-controls/key-management/)

-  Telling Acra where the keys are stored so it can perform crypto-related things.
+  Telling Acra where the keys are stored, so it can perform crypto-related things.

   The main key, ["Acra Master Key"](/acra/security-controls/key-management/operations/generation/#master-keys) is read from `ACRA_MASTER_KEY` environment var, but can also be